PineApp

 It also showed how a single feature can cascade through an existing product.
 The Pre-Visit flow touched the Home screen, the appointment card, the notification system, confirmation logic, document components, and edge-case handling.
 Getting that right required thinking in systems, not just screens.

-Next work
+Next project

 BlockBind